jcbyte/start-react-django/readme.md

 **Note:** These commands should be run from within `$PROJNAME$\`.

-To serve the app and start the django API we run:
+To serve the app and start the Django server:

 ```bash
 python manage.py runserver